SIOS-Technology-Inc/dacrane/doc/design/index.md

 ## Abstract/Concrete Deployment Code (ADC/CDC)

-To meet the requirement of an easily replicable environment, Gantry Crane uses two types of codes: abstract deployment code (ADC) and concrete deployment code (CDC).
+To meet the requirement of an easily replicable environment, Dacrane uses two types of codes: abstract deployment code (ADC) and concrete deployment code (CDC).

 The ADC is a configuration definition that is separate from the infrastructure and application entities and contains information such as what infrastructure the application will be deployed to.
 On the other hand, a CDC is a configuration definition that corresponds to the actual infrastructure and application.